-Project Orange has recently completed design proposals for a new custom self-build scheme in the village of Ingoldisthorpe, North Norfolk.
+Project Orange has recently received planning permission for a new custom self-build scheme in the village of Ingoldisthorpe, North Norfolk.
 Working in collaboration with custom build specialist LivedIn, Project Orange was commissioned to develop a scheme for twelve dwellings around an existing pond on a green field site on the edge of the village.
 The principle of development of the site had been established through a planning appeal and so the detailed proposals were to form the substance of a reserved matters planning application.

 The individual house designs vary from 3 to 5 bedrooms and incorporate a variety of open-plan and more cellular areas - and double height voids with options available to support customisation.
 All houses are essentially vernacular in form but contemporary in detail; featuring steeply pitched roofs with raised gables, substantial chimneys and dormer windows.
 Large areas of glazing are proposed with the majority of windows full height.

 The elevations combine a palette of locally distinctive Carrstone with soft red brick, natural larch or black stained batten on board cladding and red or black pantiles to roofs.
 These can be combined in a variety of ways in accordance with the principles established in a design code submitted as part of the planning application.
 This allows the self-build purchasers to customise the elevations both in terms of materials and fenestration.